-If for a serious reason an instructor must change a student's grade, the instructor must submit a Change of Grade form to the Registrar's Office and give a rationale for the change.
+If an instructor must change a student's grade, the instructor must submit a Change of Grade form to the Registrar's Office and give a rationale for the change.
 Only instructors are authorized to change grades.
 Grades may be changed by an instructor after the end of a semester only if: